-- 1. Describe how the water activity meets these Threshold Criteria.
-(Detailed in Part 3 of the Water Supply Reserve Account Criteria and Guidelines.) - a) The water activity is consistent with Section 37-75-102 Colorado Revised Statutes.1 b) The water activity underwent an evaluation and approval process and was approved by the Basin Roundtable (BRT) and the application includes a description of the results of the BRTs evaluation and approval of the activity.
+b) The water activity underwent an evaluation and approval process and was approved by the Basin Roundtable (BRT) and the application includes a description of the results of the BRTs evaluation and approval of the activity.
 At a minimum, the description must include the level of agreement reached by the roundtable, including any minority opinion(s) if there was not general agreement for the activity.
 The description must also include reasons why general agreement was not reached (if it was not), including who opposed the activity and why they opposed it.
-Note- If this information is include in the letter from the roundtable chair simply reference that letter.
+Note- If this information is included in the letter from the roundtable chair simply reference that letter.